Code-Institute-Submissions/-MSierag-It-sil-heve/README.md

 -   Content section containing three cards with statement headings and minimal text aimed to elicit an emotional response.

--   Call to action buttons which reiterate the statement headings and when selected land the user on the appropriate page on the website.
+-   Call to action buttons which when selected land the user on the appropriate page on the website.

 ##### Game page